bediger4000/tableaux-in-go/README.md

 logic formula to be proved.
 Smullyan was not a programmer, it seems, because a tableau is a binary tree of individual subexpressions.
 The sign part of an analytic tableau is attached to a subexpression, as is the notion of an unused formula, and whether a branch is closed or not.
+A finished tableau tree isn't a complete tree, doesn't have heap structure, and a lot of the interior nodes only have one child.
+I used the `Left` element of a `Tnode` for the child of those interior nodes with only one child.

     type Tnode struct {
         LineNumber int